You know of a software solution that will improve your business.

 Problem is, your internal team doesn’t have the skillset and/or bandwidth to develop, integrate, or update your legacy systems to accommodate the new solution.

-You could outsource the work, but you’re not sure a third-party team would have the necessary industry or domain knowledge.
+You could outsource the work, but you’re not sure a software development company would have the necessary industry or domain knowledge.

 Or perhaps you’ve never outsourced before, and you’re concerned that a remote team won’t work well with your team.